anywhichway/watchlight/README.md

 #### boolean exists( object:Object [,test:function] )

 Checks to see if an object or partial object exists.
 Typically, used as part of rule condition.
-It is frequently used in combination with `Partial`

 ```javascript
 let joe = reactive(new Person({name: "joe", age: 20})),